-Alaska 2-1-1 connects Alaskans with a wide variety of vital resources in the community such as emergency food and shelter, counseling, senior services, healthcare, childcare, drug and alcohol programs, legal assistance, transportation needs, and educational opportunities.
-For more information, visit the 211 Alaska website or call 2-1-1 or 800.478.2221, or email alaska211@ak.org.
+Alaska 2-1-1 connects Alaskans with a wide variety of vital resources in the community such as emergency food and shelter, counseling, senior services, healthcare, child care, drug and alcohol programs, legal assistance, transportation needs, and educational opportunities.
+For more information, Alaska 2-1-1, call 2-1-1 or 800.478.2221, or email alaska211@ak.org.